 Cash Flow Statement Explained: Direct vs Indirect Method

 Master the cash flow statement for finance interviews.
-Learn operating, investing, and financing activities, plus direct vs indirect methods.
+Learn operating, investing, and financing activities, plus direct vs indirect methods with practice questions.

 The Cash Flow Statement shows how a company actually generates and uses cash.
 It's arguably the most important statement for understanding financial health because cash is harder to manipulate than accounting earnings.